-Last year, we saw former US president Barrack Obama in a very convincing YouTube clip, only to find out it was the result of an advanced lip syncing tech.
-Today, researchers from China’s biggest search engine announced a program that can clone any voice and reuse it as it sees fit #softwaremagic
+Last year, we saw advanced lip syncing tech used to create convincing speeches from former US president Barack Obama.
+Today, researchers from China’s biggest search engine Baidu announced a program that can clone any voice and reuse it as it sees fit. #softwaremagic

-Baidu researchers have developed an AI program that needs only to hear seconds of your voice to replicate it and alter it.
+Baidu researchers have developed an AI program that needs to hear only seconds of your voice to replicate and alter it.
 Basically, it can put a different accent on your voice or remodel it to sound female or male.
 That sounds deceptively easy, mind you.
-Until their breakthrough, Adobe VoCo was able to mimic a voice after 20 minutes, not seconds, of input!
+Until Baidu’s breakthrough, Adobe VoCo was able to mimic a voice after 20 minutes, not seconds, of input!

 According to New Scientist, the program created one voice capable of fooling voice recognition software with 95% accuracy!
 The benefits of such tech are enormous.
 Parents could use it with their kids when they’re away, ensuring they have a soothing voice to listen to.
 Even better, people who have lost the ability to talk would be able to hear themselves talking again and facilitate interactions with their dear ones.
 Digital assistants would be able to talk in different tones instead of using the same universal voice.